Danny Ortiz (baseball)

-Daniel Ortiz (born January 5, 1990) is a Puerto Rican professional baseball outfielder for the Pericos de Puebla of the Mexican League.
+Daniel Ortiz (born January 5, 1990) is a Puerto Rican professional baseball outfielder for the Bravos de León of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Career

 Minnesota Twins

 Ortiz was drafted in the fourth round (126th overall) by the Minnesota Twins in the 2008 MLB draft out of Benjamin Harrison High School in Cayey, Puerto Rico.
 After signing for $253,000, Ortiz reported to the GCL Twins where batted .274 with two home runs and 27 runs batted in over 48 games.
 Daniel was forced to miss the 2009 season after undergoing left knee surgery during the offseason.
 Ortiz did little to change that perception over the next two years, hitting .259 with 11 homers and 43 runs batted in over 62 games with the Elizabethton Twins in 2010 and .239 with 10 homers and 71 runs batted in the following year with the Low-A Beloit Snappers.
 For the 2012 season, Ortiz began the year back with the Snappers but quickly proved that he was a changed player, hitting .299 with 8 runs and 13 runs batted in through only 22 games and earning himself a spot on the midseason Midwest League all-star team.
 Ortiz started the month of May with the High-A Fort Myers Miracle.
 Over the rest of the season, Ortiz continued to hit for both average and power, finishing with a .269 batting average, eight home runs and 35 runs batted in.
 Ortiz was promoted again to begin the 2013 year, playing for the Double-A New Britain Rock Cats.
 Ortiz hit a career high 12 home runs to go along with a .258 batting average and 60 runs batted in.
 In 2014 Ortiz remained with the Rock Cats for 48 games, and he owned a .500 slugging percentage, a .325 batting average, and 31 runs batted in before an early June call up to the Rochester Red Wings.
 In 55 games since his promotion, Ortiz hit 7 home runs, drove in 29 runs, recorded a slugging percentage of .456, and owned a .257 batting average.